Timsar-ghost/Heart-Failure-Predictions-New/README.md

 # Heart-Failure-Predictions-New
 **1 Introduction:**

-Heart Disease are the leading cause of death globally, accounting for 1% of all deaths , with an estimate 17.7 million lives lost each year beacuse of heart disease.
+Heart Disease is the leading cause of death globally, accounting for 31% of all deaths, with an estimated 17.7 million lives lost each year because of heart disease.
-Cardiovascular Disease could be from heart attacks and strokes and could happen for prematurly people under 70.
-Since the heart dfailur is commen cardivasdul deiase, I try to build a model that predict heart faiulure which help to predict a potenital heart disease.
+Cardiovascular Disease could be from heart attacks and strokes and could happen prematurely in people under 70.
+Since heart failure is a common cardivasdul disease, I try to build a model that predicts heart failure which helps to predict potential heart disease.

 **1.2 Data:**